Best payroll software for restaurants and tips for small businesses

 It’s important to keep records of all reported tips for every employee to ensure proper tax payments and avoid any risks should the IRS audit you.

-The restaurant payroll percentage of sales consists of salaried and hourly employees’ labor costs, employee benefits like insurance premiums, payroll taxes, workers’ compensation insurance, training, discounts, and more.
+The restaurant payroll percentage of sales consists of salaried and hourly employees’ labor costs, employee benefits like insurance premiums, payroll taxes, workers’ compensation insurance, restaurant staff training, discounts, and more.

 As a general rule of thumb, the average payroll for restaurants should not cost more than 30% to 35% for full-service establishments and 25% to 30% for limited-service restaurants.
 In terms of management wages, you generally would not want them to exceed 10% of your sales for either type of restaurant.